Examine the organization of components that are connected to the distributed switch across the hosts in a vCenter Server.

 By default the diagram shows up to 32 distributed port groups, 32 hosts, and 1024 virtual machines.

-Diagram of a Distributed Switch That Connects the VMkernel and Virtual Machines to the Network
+Example: Diagram of a Distributed Switch That Connects the VMkernel and Virtual Machines to the Network

 In your virtual environment, a vSphere Distributed Switch handles VMkernel adapters for vSphere vMotion and for the management network, and virtual machines grouped.
 You can use the central topology diagram to examine whether a virtual machine or VMkernel adapter is connected to the external network and to identify the physical adapter that carries the data.